synw/agent-smith/README.md

 The cli is powered by:

-- [Nanostores](https://github.com/nanostores/nanostores) for the state management and reactive variables
 - [Locallm](https://github.com/synw/locallm) for the inference api servers management
 - [Modprompt](https://github.com/synw/modprompt) for the prompt templates management